situmtech/situm-android-getting-started/README.md

         }
     });
 ```
-Dont forget to stop navigation when destroy activity/fragment or whenever you consider.
+Do not forget to stop the navigation when destroying your activity/fragment or whenever you might consider.

 You can check the complete sample in [drawroute package](https://github.com/situmtech/situm-android-getting-started/tree/master/app/src/main/java/es/situm/gettingstarted/drawroute)

-## <a name="rt"><a/> Show realtime devices
+## <a name="rt"><a/> Show the location of other devices in real time over Google Maps.
-This functionally allow us to get the current devices that are positioning inside a building in
+This functionally will allow you to show the real-time location of devices that are being positioned inside a building over Google Maps.
+Remember that you can use any other GIS of your choosing, such as OpenStreetMaps, Carto, ESRI, Mapbox, etc.
-real time.

-In order to run this example its mandatory to get a building first.
-Then we will can query realtime
-manager to obtain devices inside this building.

-Obtain  list of buildings and pick one.
-In this example we get the first returned building.
-Then we
+First of all, you will need to retrieve the information of the desired building.
+In the following example, we will just get the first returned building.
-will invoke realtime method.

 ```java
 GetBuildingsUseCase getBuildingsUseCase = new GetBuildingsUseCase();
 getBuildingsUseCase.get(new GetBuildingsUseCase.Callback() {